 You should be aware of the following key principles:

-- At work and outside work you should never ever respond to unsolicited emails requesting personal information such as your bank details, your date of birth, or your computer login credentials.
+- At work and outside work, you should never ever respond to unsolicited emails requesting personal information such as your bank details, your date of birth, or your computer login credentials.

 - Remember that Information Solutions and Services will never send you an email asking for your computer password.

-- Any "All Staff" email sent by Information Solutions and Services will always be signed off with the name and position of a Information Solutions and Services manager.
+- Any "All Staff" email sent by Information Solutions and Services will always be signed off with the name and position of an Information Solutions and Services manager.
 If you don't know the person or their position then check them out on our website.

-- In future we will introduce messages from Information Solutions and Services with the words: "Information Solutions and Services / Réitigh agus Seirbhísí Faisnéise".
+- In future, we will introduce messages from Information Solutions and Services with the words: "Information Solutions and Services / Réitigh agus Seirbhísí Faisnéise".
 If the message doesn't have this heading then don't trust it.

-How Can I Best Protect Myself Against a Ransomware Attack
+How Can I Protect Against Spoofing Messages